hamid-Ft/zustand-tutorial/README.md

-# gZustand Tutorial App with Vite, Tailwind CSS, and Extra Features
+# Zustand Tutorial App with Vite, Tailwind CSS, and Extra Features

 This is a simple todo app created using Vite, Zustand for state management, and styled with basic Tailwind CSS.
 It features three columns for organizing tasks: "Planned," "On-going," and "Done."
 The app also includes draggable functionality for moving todo cards between columns.